Meriden, Connecticut minor league baseball history: 1884 to 1898

 Meriden continued minor league play in 1886, adopting the Meriden Silvermen moniker.
 The Silvermen became members of the eight–team Independent level Eastern League.
 The Meriden Silvermen franchise folded July 13, 1886, with a record of 12–34.
 Jack Remsen and Walter Burnham were the Meriden managers.
 Baseball Hall of Fame member Frank Grant played for the 1886 Meriden Silvermen, integrating the team in the era before the Negro leagues were formed and race restrictions imposed.
 Reportedly, Grant was one of six black players playing in the otherwise all–white baseball leagues in 1886.
 After the Silvermen folded, Frank Grant played the remainder of the season for the Buffalo Bisons in the International League.

 In 1886, it was reported that Meriden was the smallest city in the Eastern League and that the franchise had suffered financially due to a schedule that had no weekend dates during May and only seven total home games during May, 1886.
 The financial hardships from lack of revenue were noted to have contributed to the franchise folding.

 The Meriden team returned to minor league play in 1888, winning a championship in a shortened season.
 Meriden began the season, playing as members of the six–team Connecticut State League.
 The league folded July 25, 1888, with Meriden in first place with a 9–3 record, ending the season as Connecticut State League champions.

 The Connecticut State League resumed play in 1891, with Meriden as a member of the ten–team league.
 The league folded June 13, 1891.
 Meriden was in second place with a record of 10–4, playing under manager Tom Reilly, when the league folded.

 In 1895, the Meriden Silvermen became members of the four–team Connecticut State League, which played a shortened season.
 The Silverman compiled a record of 4–3 to place second in the league standings.
 Connie Miller and Tom Reilly were managers, as the Connecticut State League played from July 2, 1895, to August 31, 1895.

 The 1897 Meriden Bulldogs won a championship as the franchise resumed play.
 Playing as members of the six–team Class F level Connecticut State League, the Bulldogs finished the season with a record of 52–21 to place first in the final standings.
-Jack Chapman managed the league champions, who finished 5.0 games ahead of the second place Derby Angelsin the final standings.
+Jack Chapman managed the league champions, who finished 5.0 games ahead of the second place Derby Angels in the final standings.
 Meriden would play uninterrupted through the 1905 season.